Premrufus/BharatIntenRepo/README.md

 # Bharat-Intern-Repository

-# Task-1
+# Task 1 - Stock Price Prediction
-## Problem Statement :
+## Problem Statement : To predict the Stock Price of a Company using LSTM.

-## TO PREDICT THE STOCK PRICE OF A COMPANY USING LSTM.
 ### About the dataset:
 The Google stock dataset contains historical data of Google's stock prices and related attributes.
 It consists of 14 columns and 1257 rows.
 Each column represents a specific attribute, and each row contains the corresponding values for that attribute.